DiSSCo/mas-developers-documentation/guide/development.md

 Your MAS may have multiple, distinct contributions to a target.
 There are two ways to handle this:

-1. **`oa:hasBody`**: The body of the annotation contains the specific value of the annotation.
-It is an array, so multiple values may be added.
+1. **In an array**: `oa:value` is a field in the Body of the annotation which contains the insights your MAS produces.
+This field is an array, so multiple values may be added.
 However, all values in the body are part of the same annotation, meaning they have the same motivation, target, selector (what part of the target does the annotation apply to), and other parameters.

    **Use multiple bodies when**: Your MAS has multiple insights on the same part of the target, with the same motivation.
 Example: An AI service that provides two different classifications on the